Last revised: April 29, 2021

 1. For a general Girardian approach to Second Isaiah, see James G. Williams, The Bible, Violence, & the Sacred, pp. 146, 157-162.

-2. Tony Bartlett, the second study in a series on Second Isaiah (on 40:12-31).
+Bartlett also gave an in-depth study on Second Isaiah alone — the second study in the series on Second Isaiah (on 40:12-31; formerly available online but being incorporated into an upcoming book, the sequel to Theology Beyond Metaphysics).
 These studies are among the finest examples of how Mimetic Theory is a key to opening the revelation of Scripture.

 3. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these reflections on this passage in 2015, “Above the Circle of the Earth.”

 Reflections and Questions

 1. This is the passage President Bush quoted on the day of the Columbia space shuttle tragedy, February 1, 2003: “Lift up your eyes on high and see: Who created these?
 He who brings out their host and numbers them, calling them all by name; because he is great in strength, mighty in power, not one is missing” (Isaiah 40:26).
 It’s almost as if he (or his speech writer) were looking ahead a week in the lectionary.

 The Ethical Implications of the Mimesis of Love